-This PC is only meant for gaming at, at least 1080p ultra settings.
+This PC is only meant for gaming at least 1440p ultra settings.
 This is the beast you will require if you want your rig to last at least 2-3 years playing any game at 1080p/1440p ultra settings.
 If you are an enthusiast and want to max out everything at 1080p and at 1440p, this is the gaming PC you should consider.
-As my other gaming PC’s that costed under 1000 dollars, i.e., $500 gaming PC, $600 gaming PC etc. they were not meant for maxing out latest games.
+As my other gaming PC’s that costed under 1000 dollars, i.e., $500 gaming PC, $600 gaming PC or any Cheap Gaming PC they were not meant for maxing out latest games.

 But you may be in search of the best gaming PC that can do this without spending a lot of money.
 As this build uses some of the highest quality and best performing components, you will be going to enjoy the games as never before.
 I have named this PC “THE HITMAN“.

 Not only this gaming PC performs best at its price but also be future proof as it uses latest seventh generation Intel processor and ddr4 memories.
 To know more in detail continue to read the whole article and get what you want.